 The Québec City Area not only has more of the province’s classified religious heritage than anywhere else, it also harbours Sainte-Anne-de-Beaupré Shrine, the continent’s oldest Catholic pilgrimage site outside of Mexico.
 Explore the religious sites that bare witness to Québec City’s heritage.

 An incredible wealth of religious diversity can be felt in more than 130 churches, 20 conventual chapels, two cathedrals and two basilicas, all of which bear witness to the many origins that colonized the region: Catholics, Anglicans, and other Protestants.

 First Anglican cathedral to be built outside the British Isle and modelled on the famous St. Martin-in-the-Fields in London.

 Notre-Dame-de-Québec Basilica-cathedral was built in 1647, leading in 1664 to the establishment of the first Roman Catholic parish north of the Spanish colonies.

 Built on the vestiges of Samuel de Champlain's Habitation, it is the oldest stone church in Canada.

 The oldest pilgrimage site in North America is dedicated to Saint Anne.

 See also all the religious sites of the Québec City Area.

 Québec City’s religious heritage corporation catalogues the area’s many storied places of worship and provides a variety of tours for visitors.

-Visit the side chapel in Notre-Dame de Lorette Church, dedicated to Saint Kateri (Catherine) Tekakwitha, who was canonized by Pope Benedict XVI on October 21, 2012.
+The side chapel in Notre-Dame de Lorette Church is dedicated to Saint Kateri (Catherine) Tekakwitha, who was canonized by Pope Benedict XVI on October 21, 2012.
 She is the first North American aboriginal woman to be canonized.